KarimaheshBabu/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
 #### Explanation of the Code

-1. Libraries:
-We import necessary libraries like numpy, pandas, sklearn, and matplotlib.
+1. Libraries:We import necessary libraries like numpy, pandas, sklearn, and matplotlib.
-3. Data Preparation: We create a DataFrame containing the size and price of houses.
+3. Data Preparation:We create a DataFrame containing the size and price of houses.
-4. Feature and Target: We separate the feature (Size) and the target (Price).
+5. Feature and Target: We separate the feature (Size) and the target (Price).
-5. Train-Test Split: We split the data into training and testing sets.
+8. Train-Test Split: We split the data into training and testing sets.
-6. Model Training: We create a LinearRegression model and train it using the training data.
+9. Model Training: We create a LinearRegression model and train it using the training data.
-7. Predictions: We use the trained model to predict house prices for the test set.
+10. Predictions: We use the trained model to predict house prices for the test set.
-8. Evaluation: We evaluate the model using Mean Squared Error (MSE) and R-squared (R²) metrics.
+11. Evaluation: We evaluate the model using Mean Squared Error (MSE) and R-squared (R²) metrics.
-9. Visualization: We plot the original data points and the regression line to visualize the model's performance.
+12. Visualization: We plot the original data points and the regression line to visualize the model's performance.

 #### Evaluation Metrics